 where $PF$ is the peak-to-peak fluctuation, equal to $1.1$ dB for $f=4$ GHz, and calculated by the following equation for $f \leq 6$ GHz:

 Since high frequency bands are advocated for the RSS-enabled HAPS/LEO platforms, tropospheric scintillation is taken into account in the path-loss model.
 Specifically, the wireless signal fluctuations are due to sudden changes in the refractive index caused by temperature, water vapor content, and barometric pressure variations.
-Also, low elevation angles (especially below $5^\degree$) are significantly affected by the scintillation loss, due to the longer path of the signal and wider beam width.
-The value of the tropospheric scintillation loss is seasonal and regional dependent.
+Also, low elevation angles (especially below $5^\degree$) are significantly affected by the scintillation loss, due to the longer path of the signal and the wider beam width.
+The value of the tropospheric scintillation loss is season and region dependent.
 We refer the reader to \cite{series2015propagation} for the detailed calculation steps.
-As an illustrative example of typical power attenuation level, the tropospheric attenuation with 99\% probability at 20 GHz in Toulouse, France is tabulated in \cite[Table 6.6.6.2.1-1]{3gpp2017Technical} for different elevation angles.
+To give an idea of the typical power attenuation level, the tropospheric attenuation with 99\% probability at 20 GHz in Toulouse, France is tabulated in \cite[Table 6.6.6.2.1-1]{3gpp2017Technical} for different elevation angles.
 For the sake of simplicity, we model the related tropospheric scintillation loss by

 which is a valid approximation of \cite[Table 6.6.6.2.1-1]{3gpp2017Technical} as shown in Fig. \ref{fig:tropos_sci_loss}.

 Subsequently, the received power in dBm at Rx can be expressed by

 where $PL_{Tx-H_L}$ and $PL_{H_L-Rx}$ are calculated using (\ref{Eq:PLhaps}).